National Schism: Establishment of the Macedonian front

 After his inability to sway Constantine to act against Bulgaria, Venizelos took a new route by allowing British and French troops to land in Thessaloniki, Macedonia in aid of Serbia, following their failed operation at Gallipoli, and after asking them if they could offer the 150,000 soldiers at the front.

 Venizelos took advantage of this by forcing through a parliamentary motion (with a 37-vote margin) to declare war on Bulgaria.
 The invitation to the Allies by Venizelos enraged the King.
-The dispute between the Greek Prime Minister and the King reached its height shortly after and the King invoked the Greek constitutional right that gave the monarch the right to dismiss a government.
-In December 1915 Constantine forced Venizelos to resign for a second time, after an anti-German speech of the later in the parliament, and dissolved the Liberal-dominated parliament, calling a new election.
-In his speech, Venizelos warned that a German victory would be disaster for Greece.
-Venizelos warned that in the event of a German victory, then the Ottomans would wage genocide against the Greeks of Anatolia while allowing the Bulgarians to annex Serbian Macedonia would inevitably be followed up by demands for Greek Macedonia.
-After his speech, Venizelos was summoned to the royal palace, where the king told him that he was in disagreement with every point of his speech, and predicted that Germany would win the war.
+The dispute between the Greek Prime Minister and the King reached its height shortly after, and the King invoked the Greek constitutional right that gave the monarch the right to dismiss a government.
+In December 1915, Constantine forced Venizelos to resign for a second time, after an anti-German speech of the latter in the parliament, and dissolved the Liberal-dominated parliament, calling a new election.
+In his speech, Venizelos warned that a German victory would be a disaster for Greece.
+Venizelos warned that in the event of a German victory, the Ottomans would wage genocide against the Greeks of Anatolia while allowing the Bulgarians to annex Serbian Macedonia, which would inevitably be followed up by demands for Greek Macedonia.
+After his speech, Venizelos was summoned to the royal palace, where the king told him that he was in disagreement with every point of his speech and predicted that Germany would win the war.
 The king also made the claim that he was accountable only to God, not the people, leading Venizelos to say that Greece was not an absolute monarchy.
 Venizelos left Athens and moved back to his native Crete.